fdm-monster/fdm-docs/CONTRIBUTING.md

 #### Before Submitting A Bug Report

 * You might need to find the cause of the problem by debugging and fix things yourself.
-Most importantly, check if you can reproduce the problem in the latest version of FDM Monster which is always on the `main` branch of github
+Most importantly, check if you can reproduce the problem in the latest version of FDM Docs which is always on the `main` branch of github
 * **Check the [discussions](https://github.com/fdm-monster/fdm-monster/discussions)** for a list of common questions and problems.
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Afdm-monster)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.